EdulaneDotCo/Mastering-Express.js/README.md

    1. Implement WebSocket or Socket.io for real-time communication.
    1. Integrate real-time updates and notifications into your application.
    1. Manage state and data synchronization in real-time.
-   1. **Real-Time Project:** Add chat, notifications, or live data updates to your application.
+   1. **Applied Project:** Add chat, notifications, or live data updates to your application.
 1. **Best Practices:** Ensure reliable real-time communication, manage data synchronization, and handle real-time events efficiently.
 1. **Practice Exercises:** Develop and test real-time features and integrations.
 1. **LeetCode/HackerRank:** Real-time communication challenges.